dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 These are ComfyUI workflows to upscale images to 2K, 4K, or 8K.
 Great for general upscale on photos and illustrations with Magnific-like results.

 These workflows upscales images in multiple stages using a combination of upscaling models, CCSR, SUPIR and Ulitmate SD Upscale, upscaling models, SDXL and Flux.
 Each workflow is tuned to a specific resolution with different speed variants.
+These workflows are continuing evolving.
+If you have questions, issues or comments, please open an issue ticket on this Github.
 Enjoy!